guillemylla/Crickets_Genome_Annotation/Analysis/Number_Available_genomes_NCBI/README.md

 - Date: March 2021
 -----------

-- Obtain Number of available genomes each of the 15 hemimetabolous orders + in all hemimetabolous
+- Obtain Number of available genomes each of the 15 hemimetabolous orders + in all endopterygota (holometabolous)

 - [Lits of hemimetabolous orders](Hemimetabolous_orders.txt) obtained from the book ["Insect Metamorphosis"](https://www.elsevier.com/books/insect-metamorphosis/belles/978-0-12-813020-9) by Xavier Belles.